sous-chefs/apache2/documentation/resource_apache2_mod_wsgi.md

 Enables apache2 module `mod_wsgi`.

 This resource will install and enable the Apache WSGI module.
 See `apache_mod_wsgi_package` for the platform-specific module package.
 By default it installs WSGI for Python 3 if available for the platform, otherwise falls back to Python 2.
-If installing Python and mod_wsgi outside of this resource, you should set `install_package` to `false` to avoid a possible version conflicts.
+If installing Python and mod_wsgi outside of this resource, you should set `install_package` to `false` to avoid a possible version conflict.

 **Note: call this resource directly, not through `apache2_module`!**
 This resource will call `_module` with the correct identifiers for you.